chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

-# Text Annotations
+# Label Annotations

-Text annotations are used to add text content on the chart area.
+Label annotations are used to add contents on the chart area.
 This can be useful for describing values that are of interest.

 ```js chart-editor
 /* <block:options:0> */